CyVerse-learning-materials/cyverse_mooc/step4.rst

    your home folder; you can access this from the same dropdown menu where you previously selected **Community Data**.

-4. Click the |Add folder icon| (Add Folder Icon) in the top right of the screen to add a new folder to your home directory.
-Name it **tutorial_folder**.
+4. Navigate to the `tutorial_folder` directory you created earlier.

+5. Click the **Upload** icon in the upper right, then select **Browse Local**.
+Then navigate to your `README.txt` file and select it.

+6. It may take a moment, but your `README.txt` file should now be uploaded to your `tutorial_folder` on the Data Store.

 ----